Theory of quantum system certification: a tutorial: Acknowledgements

 \section{Acknowledgements}

 Our present work builds on countless insightful discussions on the topic of quantum system characterization and beyond with many friends and colleagues over the last years.

-Among those are a couple that we would like to explicitly thank for valuable support while drafting this manuscript.
-We would like to thank Raphael Brieger for comments on the presentation of the lecture notes preceding this tutorial.
+Among those are a couple that we explicitly thank for valuable support while drafting this tutorial.
+We thank Raphael Brieger for comments on the presentation of the lecture notes preceding this tutorial.
 We are grateful to Dominik Hangleiter for countless exciting and enlightening discussions on various topics of the tutorial, especially on the anatomy of certification protocols, \ac{DFE} and cross-entropy benchmarking.
-We are thankful to him for graciously providing a draft of his thesis -- a valuable resource on the certification of quantum supremacy -- and helpful comments on the manuscript.
-We would like to thank Richard Kueng for explanations and discussions on \ac{SFE} and quantum channels as well as valuable feedback on the manuscript.
-IR would like to thank Jonas Helsen, Emilio Onorati, Albert Werner, and Jens Eisert for valuable and insightful discussions on \ac{RB}, Jonas Haferkamp, Markus Heinrich, Felipe Montealegre-Mora and David Gross for discussions on Schur-Weyl duality, Yi-Kai Liu for discussions on \ac{DFE} and \ac{RB}.
+We are grateful to him for graciously providing a draft of his thesis ---a valuable resource on the certification of quantum supremacy--- and helpful comments on the tutorial.
+We thank Richard Kueng for explanations and discussions on \ac{SFE} and quantum channels as well as valuable feedback on the tutorial.
+I.R.\ thanks Jonas Helsen, Emilio Onorati, Albert Werner, and Jens Eisert for valuable and insightful discussions on \ac{RB}, Jonas Haferkamp, Markus Heinrich, Felipe Montealegre-Mora and David Gross for discussions on Schur-Weyl duality, Yi-Kai Liu for discussions on \ac{DFE} and \ac{RB}.
 Furthermore, the section on the anatomy of certification protocols builds on many enjoyable conversations with Nathan Walk.
-We are thankful to Susane Calegari for contribution to the illustrations and valuable feedback on the draft.
-The work of IR has been funded by the DFG (EI 519/9-1, EI 519/14-1, and CRC 183).
+We are grateful to Susane Calegari for contribution to the illustrations and valuable feedback on the draft.
+The work of I.R.\ has been funded by the DFG (EI 519/9-1, EI 519/14-1, and CRC 183).
+The work by M.K.\ is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the Emmy Noether grant 441423094.